 3rd cycle: Doctorate, lasting 4/6 semesters of courses and seminars, with the preparation of a dissertation using original research, part of which needs to be published in order to obtain the degree.

 The curriculum of the Faculty of Social Sciences is structured in a multidisciplinary integrated way, with five disciplinary areas:

-Courses are mostly taught in Italian; the Faculty offers courses in the Italian language to help non-Italians pursue their studies.
-For other foreign students, especially in the first year, there is a tutoring service in the English language.
+Courses are mostly taught in Italian.
+Angelicum offers a specific Language Programme to help non-Italians pursue their studies.
+For foreign students, especially in the first year, there is a tutoring service in the English language.

 1st cycle.
 Duration: 3 years (6 semesters).
 180 ECTS.
 NQF 6.